formkiq/docs.formkiq.com/docs/tutorials/FormKiQ CLI/document-migration.md

 ## Before You Begin

 - Access to a FormKiQ Advanced or Enterprise installation.
-- The latest [FileSync CLI](/docs/formkiq-modules/modules/filesync-cli) installed and configured.
+- The latest [FormKiQ CLI](/docs/formkiq-modules/modules/formkiq-cli) installed and configured.
 - AWS CLI access to the source and destination S3 buckets.
 - Source and destination FormKiQ DynamoDB document table names.
 - Source and destination document S3 bucket names.